aws-samples/aws-modernization-with-harness/content/050_automated_canary/verification_setup/73_prometheus_deployment.md

 ![Prometheus Workflow](/images/prometheus_deploy.png)

-add a Note if you like for this deployment...
+Add a Note if you like for this deployment...

 ![Deploy Prometheus Service](/images/new_deployment.png)

-click **Submit** and Prometheus will be deployed.
+Click **Submit** and Prometheus will be deployed.
 You will be taken to the Deployments view to observe the deployment of your Prometheus service.

 ![Deploy Prometheus](/images/deployment_prometheus.png)